wuchuheng/com.wuchuheng.epub-reader/.clinerules/baseRules.md

 - Use numeric comments (`// 1.`, `// 2.`, `// 3.`) inside function bodies only.
 - Sub-steps: `1.1`, `2.2`, up to three levels deep.
-- Never use numeric comments at file/module/global scope or on property declarations.
+- Numeric comments must only be used inside function or method bodies, never at the file, module, or global scope, and never on property declarations.
-- Only use prefixes 1., 2., and 3.:
+- Only the prefixes `1.`, `2.`, and `3.` are permitted:
-  - `1.` for input handling (validation, preparation)
+  - `1.` is for input handling (validation, preparation).
+This phase corresponds to the "input" section in computer architecture, where data is received, checked, and prepared before processing.
-  - `2.` for core processing (business logic)
+  - `2.` is for core processing (business logic).
+This phase corresponds to the "processing" section in computer architecture, where the system computes, transforms, or manipulates the input data to produce the desired result.
+Numeric comments with the prefix `2.` should be used to annotate steps that perform calculations, transformations, or any business logic that processes the validated input.
-  - `3.` for output (return or print result)
+  - `3.` is for output (return or print result).
+This phase corresponds to the "output" section in computer architecture, where the processing result is returned, printed, or otherwise delivered as the final output of the function or method.
+Numeric comments with the prefix `3.` should be used to annotate steps that handle the result of processing and produce the final output.
 - Prefixes like `4.` or higher are invalid and must not be used.

 ### 3.2 Numeric Comment Placement Rules